machanism-org/machai/ghostwriter/src/site/markdown/index.md

 - Integrates with configurable GenAI providers and models.
 - Supports additional system instructions from plain text, URLs, files, or standard input.
 - Applies exclusion rules for selective processing.
-- Provides Act mode for reusable TOML-based prompt workflows.
+- Provides Act mode for reusable and ad-hoc prompt workflows.
 - Supports configurable concurrency.
 - Can log LLM request inputs for diagnostics and auditing.
+- Records usage statistics at the end of processing.
 - Fits both local development and CI/CD automation scenarios.

 ## Getting Started